amolnayak311/spring-embedded-http/README.md

 * Accept implementation specific configurations
 * Enable SSL support
 * Enable JMX support to start/stop server and view server status.
-* Some cleanup, like stopping the server while context destruction etc.

 I have raised a JIRA https://jira.springsource.org/browse/SPR-9196 for this enhancements.